Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Introduction

-To solve the above problems, we propose a new NECIL method RAMF consisting of Random Auxiliary class augmentation and Mixed features.
-In the former, three augmentation methods are randomly used to generate augmented sample and extra class labels as illustrated in Figure \ref{Random}.
-Since these new images contain all the original features and share similar feature space with original images, it allows the model to learn more fined features and reduces the difficulty for the model to distinguish original images from augmented images.
-Additionally, due to the randomness of the auxiliary class, this module can mimic the incremental learning paradigm to make the model 'forget' in the initial stage.
-Thus, a more robust basic feature space is obtained, which can mitigate actual forgetting.
-Second, we use the mixed features to replace the new class features to prevent the model from learning too many new class features at once and losing the discrimination of old features.
-As shown in Figure \ref{fig1}, the old class features and new features have a low error on their respective task.
-By combining these two features, it can perform well on both the new task and the old task.
+To solve the above problems, we propose a new NECIL method RAMF consisting of \textbf{R}andom \textbf{A}uxiliary class augmentation and \textbf{M}ixed \textbf{F}eatures.
+In the former, three augmentation methods are randomly used in the initial stage to generate augmented samples and extra class labels.
+The many augmented classes can enable the model to learn sufficient transferable features to facilitate learning across different tasks.
+Meanwhile, since the auxiliary classes contain all original features, they can avoid feature space deviation from the original features.
+Moreover, the \textit{randomness} introduced by the auxiliary class mimics the incremental learning paradigm, which allows the model to learn `future' tasks at the initial stage.
+This can mitigate the model forgetting when encountering actual unseen classes in incremental stages.
+Second, we propose mixed features to replace new features to prevent the model from being over-optimized by too many new features.
+Compared with new features, the mixed feature has a larger similarity with the old feature.
+In other words, during the model update, the feature drift can be reduced, so the model can still extract discriminative features for old classes.
+Besides, by assigning different weights to old features and new features, the mixed features are better adapted to continual learning scenarios under different data augmentation than new features.
+Thus, it can improve performance in long-term incremental learning.

-In conclusion, our main contributions are summarized as follows: \begin{itemize} \item A random auxiliary class augmentation method is proposed to allow the model to learn more diverse features while mimicking the incremental learning paradigm in the initial phase to counteract real forgetting. \item We propose to mix features extracted from the new and old feature extractors to replace new features to relieve catastrophic forgetting. \item Extensive experiments show that our method significantly outperforms SOTA NECIL methods and obtains comparable results compared to exemplar based methods. \end{itemize}
+In conclusion, our main contributions are summarized as follows: \begin{itemize} \item A random auxiliary class augmentation method is proposed to allow the model to learn more diverse and transferable features to facilitate learning across different tasks while mimicking the incremental learning paradigm in the initial phase to counteract real forgetting. \item We propose mixing features extracted from the new and old feature extractors to replace new features to reduce the angle between the current feature and the old one so that a less biased feature updates the model to relieve catastrophic forgetting. \item Extensive experiments show that our method significantly outperforms SOTA NECIL methods and obtains comparable results to recent exemplar-based methods. \end{itemize}